 Future Internet Forum of Member & Associated States

-The progress towards a common Future Internet requires the mastering of core technological developments, in addition to better networking of knowledge, people, skills, and users within Europe – taking account of Member States’ strengths and ambitions.
+The progress towards a common Future Internet requires the mastering of core technological developments; better networking of knowledge, people, skills, and users within Europe; and taking account of Member States’ strengths and ambitions.

 There is a great opportunity to use European-level initiatives to leverage the application and deployment dimension of the Future Internet, whilst further investigating the possibility of putting in place federating instruments such as ERA-NET, Public-Private Partnerships, and Knowledge and Innovation Communities of the European Institute of Innovation and Technology.

 During the ICT 2008 Event in Lyon, the National ICT Directors asked the Commission to create a “Future Internet Forum” (FIF) to allow Members and Associated States to share best practices and experiences, overcome fragmentation of efforts and to look for synergies across the programmes and initiatives funded at the national and EU Levels.

 The FIF kick-off meeting took place in Prague on 12 May 2009 in the context of the Future Internet Assembly.
 With 20 countries around the table, the first steps for building a common European strategy on Future Internet have been successfully taken.

 9th May, 2013; Dublin, Ireland; co-located with FIA Dublin 2013

 Ninth FIF meeting